eatsan/open5gs-ueransim-vagrant-config/README.md

 - Open5GS is an open-source implementation of 5G Core and Evolved Packet Core (EPC).
 Open5GS's source code can be accessed [here](https://github.com/open5gs/open5gs).
 - UERANSIM is an open-source  5G UE and RAN (gNodeB) implementation.
 It can be considered as a 5G user equipment and a base station emulation.
 You can access its source code [here](https://github.com/aligungr/UERANSIM).

-Using the Vagrantfile provided in this repository, you can create two seperate VirtualBox VMs (one for Open5GS and another one UERANSIM) that will be connected to each other over a VirtualBox host-only private network (CIDR *192.168.33.0/24*).
+Using the Vagrantfile provided in this repository, you can create two seperate VirtualBox VMs (one for Open5GS and another one UERANSIM) that will be connected to each other over a VirtualBox host-only private network (default CIDR *192.168.56.0/21*).
 Besides the creation of the required VMs, vagrant will also provision each VM with the required configuration changes described in the [Open5GS](https://open5gs.org/open5gs/docs/guide/01-quickstart/) &amp; [UERANSIM](https://github.com/aligungr/UERANSIM/wiki/Configuration) documentation.
 Once your VMs are created & booted after the `vagrant up`, you will have a ready UERANSIM gNB running in the ueransim VM already connected to the Open5GS AMF.

 ## Why should I use this repository?
 This repository targets for users who have already followed the Open5GS &amp; UERANSIM tutorials before and would like to **have a quick working Open5GS 5GC setup with UERANSIM gNB/UE**.
 Consider this as a development environment that can be easily reverted back to a preconfigured state with minimal manual configuration effort from your side.